If you hoped Bill would give up this Baldur’s Gate 3 fixation any time soon, mods have dashed it.

 They also curate the mods that are available via their Mod Manager, at least to the extent that they make sure they won’t immediately crash the game or make it unplayable.
 (They don’t “cross-curate”, meaning that there’s nothing that prevents you from installing mods that are incompatible with each other.)
 Mods for consoles have to be structured differently for technical reasons, so they have a separate validation process for console mods and will make sure that consoles will only download mods designed for them.

-If anyone does not like Larian’s validation process for any reason, Nexus Mods is still there.
+If anyone does not like Larian’s validation process for any reason, sites like Nexus Mods and mod.io are still there.
 Once more, Larian offers you a choice.

 The big bonus: They’re doing all of this at no additional charge, either to the players or the mod creators.